 410.07.16.06 Closed-Circuit Television (CCTV) Inspection is deleted and replaced with the following:

 Pipe sewers shall be inspected using CCTV equipment.
-CCTV inspection of pipe sewers shall be according to Section 02935 – Gravity Sewer CCTV Inspection Requirements.
+CCTV inspection of pipe sewers shall be according to Section 02935 – CCTV Inspection Requirements.

 410.07.17 Cleaning and Flushing of Pipe Sewers is amended by the addition of the following: